Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-context-engineering.md

 ### Systematic Iterative Refinement

-This coverage feedback integrates with our iterative refinement workflow.
-The BlobGen agent repeats up to four refinement cycles, with each iteration:

-1. Analyzing coverage gaps between executed lines and required conditions
-2. Using selective source code inclusion to present only vulnerability-relevant annotated lines
-3. Filtering irrelevant code paths to focus LLM attention on critical decision points
-4. Systematically communicating coverage gaps to guide targeted script modifications
+This coverage feedback transforms what could be random guessing into systematic problem-solving.
+The LLM analyzes coverage results to identify the gap between where it got and where it needs to be.
+Instead of showing the entire codebase, we present only the vulnerability-relevant annotated lines with @VISITED markers.
+This filters out the noise and focuses attention on the critical decision points.

+Here's the workflow: analyze coverage gaps → identify what conditions weren't met → make targeted modifications → try again.
+The agent repeats this up to four times, each iteration getting smarter about what needs to change.
+It's like having a persistent debugging session where each attempt builds on the insights from the previous one.

-This transforms unreliable single-shot LLM generation into systematic vulnerability exploitation through feedback loops and adaptive refinement.
+This approach transforms unreliable single-shot LLM generation into systematic vulnerability exploitation through feedback loops and adaptive refinement.
+Instead of hoping the AI gets lucky on the first try, we give it a structured way to learn from its mistakes.

 ### Multi-Variation Coverage Analysis

-The Generator agent takes a different approach, running 20 payload variations and learning from collective coverage:
+But we don't stop at single attempts.
+The [Generator Agent](https://team-atlanta.github.io/blog/post-mlla-bga/#-generator-agent-the-probability-explorer) operates through a systematic 6-step process: select sanitizer, plan the approach, create multiple payload variations, collect coverage from all attempts, update context based on promising patterns, then analyze and refine.

+Here's the clever part: instead of just looking at one payload attempt, we generate about 20 variations and merge their coverage data.
+This gives us a broader view of what's possible and what's working across multiple attempts.
+It's like having 20 different explorers mapping out a cave system - collectively, they discover much more than any single explorer could alone.

 ```xml
 <COVERAGE_SUMMARY>